 Please, please just go with the flow, respect the local rules, and relax and have a good time.

+Important Disclaimer!
 Until vaccinations are more widespread and social restrictions ease worldwide, please do not rely solely on this article as your main resource.
-As we all know things are constantly in flux.
+As we all know things are constantly in flux, worldwide.

-Please check with your own country of origin, especially to check your own requirements when returning home to your respective country.
-(I’m looking at you right now, Canadian citizens – your return restrictions have recently tightened, for example.)
+Please check with the most up-to-date and official requirements from your own country of origin, especially to check requirements when returning home to your respective country.

 Travel to Cozumel in February and March